tedneward/Worldspine-DnD5e/Magic/Wild.md

 46	Five Violet Fungus sprout up from the ground and begin attacking the party when the spell is cast.
 47	A Couatl, sensing a spell being cast, swoops within 10 feet of the party's heads, and flies away after examining the magic cast.
 48	The caster experienced extreme discomfort in their stomach for 1d4 turns before finally releasing a monstrous belch for another 1d4 turns.
 This belch functions as per the description of the spell Gust of Wind, with the direction of the wind being whichever direction the caster is facing.
-49	For the next 24 hours, the caster’s nose grows outwards by 1 inch every time they knowingly tell a lie.
-The nose returns to it’s previous size once the duration is up.
+49	For the next 24 hours, the caster's nose grows outwards by 1 inch every time they knowingly tell a lie.
+The nose returns to it's previous size once the duration is up.
 50	For the next hour, the caster bursts into a fit of evil, maniacal laughter every time they open their mouth.
 Each time they do so, they must make a DC 13 Wisdom saving throw or be compelled to pull a minor prank of some kind.
-The nature of the prank is at the player’s discretion, so long as it is suitably mischevious and harmless.
+The nature of the prank is at the player's discretion, so long as it is suitably mischevious and harmless.
 51	Every writing in a 10-foot radius of the caster immediately transforms into incredibly petty criticism of the caster.
 If the caster reads any of it, they must make a DC 10 Wisdom saving throw or believe whatever minor putdown the writing describes.
 52
 53	You immediately grow a bunch of body hair that falls off after a day.